dimitrism1/Design-Space-Exploration-MLPs/README.md

-Design space algorithm for the Zynq-7000 using NSGA-II.
-Includes a resource estimator and examples for both
+Design space exploration using NSGA-II in MLPs for the Zynq-7000 device family .
+Includes a resource(FF,LUT,DSP) Zynq-7000 estimator and examples for both

 ## Dependencies
 The dependencies and installs that are needed are: